YongoDavid/Demo-2024/README.md

 I need to try and make this list of properties appear as it should

-I knew this wasnt going to be easy so i just have to keep going
+I knew this wasnt going to be easy so i just have to keep going Progress , KEEP GOING , NO progress KEEP GOING as long as i am on the right track